What is a business improvement district (BID)?

 What is Shrewsbury BID?

 Shrewsbury BID is an independent, not-for-profit company, dedicated to delivering projects, programmes and services that improve the trading environment for businesses in Shrewsbury town centre.
-The BID was elected in November 2013; 76% of those that voted were in favour, and by rateable value 83% were in favour.
+Shrewsbury BID was elected for its first term in November 2013; 76% of those that voted were in favour, and by rateable value 83% were in favour.
 The BID was elected by businesses in the town centre, who also chose its priorities through a consultation process, and strategic leadership is provided by a board of local business people.
 The company became operational in April 2014.

 How is the BID funded?

-To fund the projects identified by businesses, eligible businesses pay a levy of 1.5% of their rateable value.
+To fund the projects identified by businesses, eligible businesses within the BID area with a rateable value of over £10,000 pay a levy of 1.5% of their rateable value.
 This levy brings in revenue of over £300,000 per year, which can only be spent on the agreed priorities.

 Is the levy compulsory?

 The levy is mandatory for all eligible businesses.
 However, there are exemptions for commercial properties with a rateable value below £10,000.
-Exemptions are also available for charities without a retail operation, along with membership organisations and offices that are solely voluntary-run.
+Exemptions also apply to non-retail charities with no trading income, arm or facilities, along with not-for-profit subscription and volunteer based organisations.

 What are the BID’s priorities?

-During its five-year term which began in April 2014, the BID aims to address four key priorities:
+For its first five-year term, which began in April 2014, Shrewsbury BID has four key priorities:

-- access and car parking: the BID is also working to improve the efficiency and accessibility of the town centre, including addressing concerns about car parking
+Access and Car Parking: Shrewsbury BID works to improve the efficiency and accessibility of the town centre, including addressing concerns about car parking with Shropshire Council and improving the walkability of the town.

-- drive and direction: the BID provides a credible representational voice for business, to make sure the views of the business community are heard
+Drive and Direction: Shrewsbury BID provides a credible representational voice for business, to make sure the views of the business community are heard on important issues.

 How is the BID held accountable?

-The projects and services are agreed and set out in the business plan with detailed costs.
-This forms a framework from which the BID delivers its priorities.
-Specific key performance indicators (KPIs) are set, and performance against these is monitored by the BID board.
+The projects and services are agreed and set out in the current business plan which forms the framework from which the BID delivers its priorities.
+Specific key performance indicators (KPIs) are set, and performance against these is monitored by the representative BID Board.

 Have BIDs been a success elsewhere?

-There are over 180 BIDs established throughout the UK, with each location having a unique local business plan.
-Examples of towns and cities with BIDs includes Solihull, Worcester, Bath, Stratford and Lincoln.
+There are now over 300 BIDs established throughout the UK, with each location having a unique local business plan.
+Examples of other towns and cities with BIDs includes Chester, Bath, Aberystwyth, Oswestry, Stafford and Leamington Spa.